Looking for the best things to do in Lauterbrunnen?

 There are also various activities available at First, like go-karts, a flying fox and even hang-gliding, that you might want to take advantage of if you still have energy left.

-I recommend bringing a packed lunch with you on this Lauterbrunnen hike, but if you want to eat afterward then Eiger in Grindelwald serves fresh, healthy food, including options for vegetarians and vegans in Switzerland.
+I recommend bringing a packed lunch with you for this hike, but if you want to eat afterward then Eiger in Grindelwald serves fresh, healthy food, including options for vegetarians and vegans in Switzerland.

 Contributed By: Wendy Werneth – The Nomadic Vegan.